Francogalfre/rock-paper-scissors/README.md

 ## Demo

-you can try the game here : ( https://francogalfre-rock-paper-scissor.netlify.app )
+you can try the game here : ( franco-rps-game.netlify.app )

 ## Authors